Friday, August 29, 2008

 Value Stock Plus has linked to a scanned copy of the book on its Seth Klarman page.
-You can also download a scanned PDF copy of the book here. (update: link removed due to Google DMCA copyright takedown).
-Now you'll have your own e-copy of this recent investment classic for handy reference.
+You can also download a scanned PDF copy of the book.
+(Update: link removed due to Google DMCA copyright takedown notice.
+See the extensive Margin of Safety notes included in our related links below).

-My knowledge of value investing is pretty much limited to what I've read in Ben Graham's The Intelligent Investor (the book which originally popularized the investment concept of a "Margin of Safety") and other investors' blogs, so you might want to check out our previous Margin post for more background.
+My knowledge of value investing is pretty much limited to what I've read in Ben Graham's The Intelligent Investor (the book which originally popularized the investment concept of a "Margin of Safety"), so you might want to check out our previous Margin post for more background.

 There you will find a link to another reader's Margin of Safety book notes, as well as a BusinessWeek article that describes the buzz surrounding Klarman's hard-to-find (and increasingly expensive) book.

 Enjoy the book, and find more wisdom from Seth Klarman and other investing greats in our related posts below.

 Related articles and posts:

-2. Lessons from Charlie Munger - Finance Trends.
+3. Lessons from Hedge Fund Market Wizards: Ray Dalio - Finance Trends.

-3. Lessons from Warren Buffett - Finance Trends.
+4. Lessons from Charlie Munger - Finance Trends

 Friday, August 15, 2008